samrath-sudesh-acharya/Citibot/README.md

 ## CitiBot in Whatsapp

-SInce around two billion people are using Whatsapp .Citibot can also be acessed through Whatapps to have easy usage by the consumer.This was possible by integrating our REST API to ```Twilio``` platform.
+Since around two billion people are actively using Whatsapp.Citibot can also be acessed through Whatapps to have easy usage by the consumer.This was possible by integrating our REST API to ```Twilio``` platform.

 https://user-images.githubusercontent.com/76547134/166113017-87807ee9-fb24-43eb-b3b2-769104ed188c.mp4